jberhow/clock/README.md

-# grapher
+# clock
-A graphing utility in javascript borrowed heavily from Curran Kelleher
+A clock made in d3